 Major theorists discuss the renowned philosopher Jacques Derrida's most political and controversial work.

-The classic analysis of how particular political and cultural ideas come to dominate society.
+This major voice in French philosophy presents a classic study of how particular political and cultural ideas come to dominate society.
+Spanning...

 A passionate critique of information technology and the global media.